 INTERNAL ERROR (ORA-0) in open...

 That out of memory error might be coming from the Oracle client saying it did not have enough RAM to store any query results from the database.

-The basic resolution to this problem in the event that the PSLwriter ran out of RAM is to reduce the max event block size in the advanced settings.
+The simplest resolution to this problem in the event that the PSLwriter ran out of RAM is to reduce the max event block size in the advanced settings.
 This determines how many events the PSLwriter will try to save to RAM at one time:

-There are several settings here which can also affect RAM.
-The first is the number of consecutive days setting which you can see is 100 above.
-Reducing this can reduce the number of events being loaded and so can affect this error.
-However, if you have a large number of events then lowers this value may still not reduce the blocks of 1000 events you are loading into the system and so this setting by itself may not help solve this problem.
+1. The number of consecutive days setting, which you can see is 100 in the above screenshot.
+Reducing this can reduce the number of events being loaded.
+However, if you have a large number of events then lowering this value may still not reduce the blocks of 1000 events you are loading into the system and therefore this setting by itself may not help solve this problem.

 2. The upper and lower memory bounds for the engine.
 It is important to understand that these are not hard limits.
 When the engine loads events to calculate, it is going to use as much RAM as it needs.
 This may be MUCH more than the upper bound.
 However, when it finishes the calculation if it finds itself above the upper bound then it will attempt to free memory until it is below the lower bound.
 So these may not affect an out of memory issue, but if they are not set at all then we would recommend setting them if you get these errors.
 You may start at 2000 and 1000 and lower them further if needed, but this really depends a lot on available RAM and other factors.

 In the event of an ORA-0 out of memory error coming from the Oracle client, then the above settings may help but this may also be a more general problem on the machine (since this is coming from the Oracle client and not the PSLwriter).
 In that case, check task manager and make sure there is not anything left open like sqlDeveloper which is using all the RAM on the system.